Home » Special Diets » Gluten Free » Cucumber Tomato and Avocado Salad

 Directions

-Place the sliced avocados and tomatoes in a bowl, then drizzle on the oil.
+Place the sliced cucumbers, tomatoes and avocados in a bowl, then drizzle on the oil.

 adding olive oil to avocado and tomato salad